Running faster from the 5K to marathon distance is no easy task.

 Wherever you currently are in your running career.
 You have to focus on impossible goals and thoughts.
 What fun is there in thinking ‘realistically’?

-Seriously, who told you that running a 3 hour marathon, dropping 30 pounds or earning an Olympic Trials standard ‘unrealistic’?
+Is running a 3 hour marathon, dropping 30 pounds or earning an Olympic Trials standard ‘unrealistic’?
 Of course not.
 Others are doing so why can’t you?

 I really like Adidas’s slogan, ‘Impossible is nothing’.

 Let’s be honest.
 Your goals are not going to just fall in your lap without challenging you.

 In fact, there are going to be some times when you are just going to want to quit.